sparkfun/sysadmin-application/README.md

 This repository is a mechanism by which applicants for Systems Administrator at [SparkFun Electronics](https://www.sparkfun.com) can demonstrate basic distributed version control skills and provide code samples.

 Typically an applicant will come in by a job post on one of many job boards with little more than a resume and cover letter.
 Applicants who look viable on paper will be invited to a brief phone screen that includes an initial technical assessment.
-Well-qualified applicants will then be invited to fork and complete this repository in advance of an in-person interview.
+Well-qualified applicants will then be invited to fork and complete this repository as the price of adminssion for an in-person interview.

 Ambitious applicants can set themselves apart by taking the initiative to complete this repository before being invited to do so.